 - 3.2.1 Foreign material such as ice, mud, clay, gravel, organic matter, or any other debris dropped on airside can seriously damage aircraft engines and shall not be knowingly brought airside.
 Vehicle operators must ensure that the surfaces of movement areas are kept free of foreign object debris by checking the wheels, tires, and mud flaps before they enter airside. - 3.2.2 Chlorides, salts, or other materials corrosive to aircraft shall not be allowed to be tracked anywhere on airside.
 Vehicle operators shall ensure their vehicle does not track on to airside surfaces any chemical that is not authorized for use airside by the Airport Operator.
-The Regional Airport Manager or designate can answer any questions in this regard. - 3.2.3 All foreign object debris (i.e. plastic bags, construction material, baggage tags, garbage, etc.) shall be picked-up, disposed of in FOD containers and reported immediately to their supervisor and the Regional Airport Manager or designate. - 3.2.4 Occasionally FOD which is more serious in nature may be found on airside movement areas.
-This includes tools, fuel caps, aircraft components, freight, etc. FOD of this nature must be turned in to the Regional Airport Manager, designate or the local ATC/FSS/CARS, for recording into the site's FOD logbook and holding for return to its owner.
+The Regional Airport Manager or Airport Maintenance Contractor can answer any questions in this regard. - 3.2.3 All foreign object debris (i.e. plastic bags, construction material, baggage tags, garbage, etc.) shall be picked-up, disposed of in FOD containers and reported immediately to their supervisor and the Regional Airport Manager or the Airport Maintenance Contractor. - 3.2.4 Occasionally FOD which is more serious in nature may be found on airside movement areas.
+This includes tools, fuel caps, aircraft components, freight, etc. FOD of this nature must be turned in to the Regional Airport Manager, the Airport Maintenance Contractor, the Airport Maintainer or the local CARS station, for recording into the site's FOD logbook and holding for return to its owner.